4 Ways to Maintain Balance as a Leader

 Leaders need to ensure they are physically able, that they have a clear mind and can achieve focus consistently every day.
 As our bodies age and our lives become fuller this challenge grows.
 If your health and physical wellbeing are in poor shape then everything else suffers – you might be overweight, fatigued, at risk of chronic illness - your immune system will be compromised.
 How often do we see people on the path to burnout and illness because they burn the candle at both ends until something gives.
 Unfortunately, some people never recover from this.

 The remedy is simple – eat well, sleep well, exercise regularly and monitor the key indicators such as your healthy weight range and have regular check-ups for a person of your age.
-Find positive ways to deal with stress and anxiety and you’ll find it much easier to maintain balance as a leader.
+Find positive ways to deal with stress and anxiety.

 2) Intellectual